-JUNE: The team expands to add former Expedia and General Mills executive Mark Kammerer, former Amazon Logistics UX leader Paulé Wood, and McKinsey economist Dr. Badri Narayanan.
+JUNE: The team expands to add former Expedia and General Mills executive Mark Kammerer, and former Amazon Logistics UX leader Paulé Wood.
 Technical design begins on a much broader enterprise-grade platform.

 FEBRUARY: Microsoft cloud services leader and machine learning expert Sunil Koduri joins as Chief Technology Officer; open-source development expert Greg Lind joins as Director of Platform Development.